Dr Jenny Holt SFHEA

 Programme Leader, Filmmaking

-As a TV production freelancer for UK production companies I produced, directed and shot documentaries and factual programming for national & international broadcasters including the BBC, ITV, Channel 4, Channel 5 and Discovery channel.
+As a TV production freelancer for UK production companies Jenny produced, directed and shot documentaries and factual programming for national broadcasters including the BBC, ITV, Channel 4, Channel 5 and Discovery channel.
+Her recent work has screened at film festivals and in gallery contexts in national and international locations.

 Run-down and ghettoised or one of the most beautiful valleys in the area?
 The entangled identity of a housing estate lying on the edge of the Yorkshire moors in the north of England.
 Screenings include Ethnocineca International Documentary Film Festival Vienna 2017, London International Documentary Film Festival 2017.
 Details…